mrsteph3/suisendb/README.md

 ## Planned Features

-* Implement links to Opening and Closing themes within the details modals for each anime.
-The database and API already support this feature.
+* [ver 0.0.2] ~~Implement links to Opening and Closing themes within the details modals for each anime.
+The database and API already support this feature.~~
 * Add a custom domain and configure HTTPS for secure connections.
 * Add a custom favicon.
 Currently it is the default React favicon.